Running mypy and managing imports#

 How do we want mypy to type check

 mycode.bar?
 Mypy’s behaviour here is

 configurable – although we strongly recommend using the default –

 accepts one of four string values:

-normal(the default) follows all imports normally and type checks all top level code (as well as the bodies of all functions and methods with at least one type annotation in the signature).
+normal(the default, recommended) follows all imports normally and type checks all top level code (as well as the bodies of all functions and methods with at least one type annotation in the signature).

 silentbehaves in the same way as